Skip to content

 What I am working on now

-Right behind platforms is you.
+First, you.
 Viola gets better fastest when real people run it and tell me what breaks and what they wish it did.
 There is a community now, the r/useviola subreddit, and I am in it.
 If you are running Viola, come say what is working, what is not, and what you want next.
 That feedback genuinely shapes the order of everything else on this page.

-I am also making the phone calling more robust.
 Viola can place a call and handle it for you, and on a clean call it does that well.
 The real world is messier: odd phone trees, hold music, a thick accent, the one menu branch nobody planned for.
 Getting Viola to hold up across those unique, live, one-shot calls is ongoing work, and it is the kind of thing you only get right by running into the edge cases and fixing them one at a time.
+If you want to see what a call looks like today, I wrote a walkthrough of getting Viola to call a business for you.

-Multi-room audio is on the bench too.
 Spoke to spoke, the sync is tight: play a song across several networked rooms and they land together, the way whole-home audio should feel.
 The piece left to polish is the host PC's own speakers, which trail the networked rooms by a hair.
 Closing that hub-to-spoke offset is what I am tuning now, and it is the last real edge on a feature I am proud of.
 If you want to set it up across whatever devices you already own, I wrote a companion guide: the multi-room sync guide.

 And I want Viola to help with jobs.
 Applying for work has turned into the same form typed a hundred times into a hundred portals that all want it slightly differently.
 I am tuning Viola to help a real person get through that, leaning on our sister project, FewerJobs.
 This is about helping you get through your own applications faster, with your hand on every submit.
 It is not a mass-apply spam cannon.
 You stay in control and the machine does the tedious part.